SwannPnct/tsog/README.md

 const object = generate('SomeObjectInterface');

-// you can also infer a type
+// you can infer a type
 const object = generate<SomeObjectInterface>('SomeObjectInterface');

+// and override the results
+const object = generate('SomeObjectInterface', {
+    'nested.name': 'IPreferThisName'
+});
 ```